 (1713-1784) was an educational reformer and committed teacher who did much for the beginning of free education for African Americans.
 He argued strongly against slavery, and for racial equality.

 (1681-1759) was an important campaigner for abolition amongst the Quaker community in 18th century Philadelphia.
 His methods were often dramatic 'action statements' such as standing barefoot in the snow to illustrate the conditions under which slaves lived.

 Boycotting Goods Produced by Slaves

 Quakers were at the forefront of the movement to boycott goods produced by slave labour.
-In England they were very active in the boycott of sugar from the West Indies.
-The "Free Produce Movement" was promininent in America.
-It was hoped that these actions would make people realise that slavery should be abolished.
+In Britain they were active in the boycott of sugar from the West Indies.
+The "Free Produce Movement" was prominent in America.

 Quakers in Jamaica and Barbados